Numerical investigation of the generalized Jang equation coupled to conformal flow of metrics: Introduction

 where $x^i$ are local coordinates on $M$.
 When $k$ is extended in this way, the generalized Jang equation in local coordinates is

+This modification alters the structure of the equation and is designed precisely to overcome the limitations of the original formulation.
+In particular, coupling the equation to additional geometric data leads to solutions whose qualitative behaviour is fundamentally different.
 There are several auxiliary equations which can be coupled to equation (4) to produce systems which can (in theory) be used to prove the Penrose inequality.
 One of the simplest is the Jang-zero divergence system, where the auxiliary equation is simply $\overline{\text{div}}(\phi q) =0$.
 This system admits solutions when linearized, but it was recently shown by Jaracz that the full system is not solvable even when spherical symmetry is assumed \cite{williams2, jaracz}.
 It is also possible to produce viable systems by coupling to inverse mean curvature flow or conformal flow of metrics, but the analysis becomes considerably more complicated.